jonathanabennett/projectwarrior/README.md

 - Creating a series of videos demonstrating various use cases.
 - Writing detailed documentation which appears on Github as a wiki and is downloaded with the program as markdown files.

+### 0.4.1 Expanded Reviews
+- Pull reviews out of the "compiled" portion of the program so that they are user-configurable.
+- Allow the users to create and register their own reviews using their config file.

 ### And Beyond!